• plumbing heating and air alliance member

 Within the scope of email marketing, segmentation becomes increasingly essential.

-The more customized your email lists are to specific audiences, the more they will open and engage with their email sequences.
+The more customized your email lists are to specific audiences, the more they will open and engage with your email sequences.

-For example, people who previously scheduled furnace maintenance can be alerted to needing a check-up at a specific target date during winter.
+For example, people who previously scheduled furnace maintenance can be alerted that they need a check-up at a specific target date during winter.

 Email marketing also helps increase customer acquisition by nurturing leads who have not become customers.